Don’t have an account?

 Do not use FFP in the following circumstances:

-- when you can correct coagulopathy effectively with specific therapy, such as vitamin K, cryoprecipitate, factor VIII or other specific factor concentrates
+- when you can correct coagulopathy effectively with specific therapy, such as vitamin K, cryoprecipitate, factor VIII or other specific factor concentrates,

-- in plasma exchange procedures except for treatment in thrombotic thrombocytopenic purpura (TTP), or
+- in plasma exchange procedures except for treatment in thrombotic thrombocytopenic purpura (TTP),

-- treatment of immunodeficiency states.
+- treatment of immunodeficiency states,

 Dosage